Why choose ToyotaPartsDeal

 Toyota Echo Parts Questions & Answers

-• Q: How do you remove the water pump on Toyota Echo and Toyota Yaris?
+• Q: How do you remove the water pump on Toyota Echo?

 A: To remove the water pump, start by draining the cooling system and raising the front of the car.
 Remove the driver's-side engine lower cover and loosen the water pump pulley bolts.
 Remove the auxiliary drivebelt and then the water pump pulley.
 Unscrew the bolts and nuts to withdraw the water pump, being prepared for water spillage.
 Inspect the pump for coolant leakage and listen for any noisy bearings.
 When refitting, clean the mating faces of the water pump and cylinder block and use a new gasket.
 Tighten all fixings to the specified torque and refill the cooling system.

-• Q: How to test and replace a thermostat in a cooling system on Toyota Echo and Toyota Yaris?
+• Q: How to test and replace a thermostat in a cooling system on Toyota Echo?

 A: The thermostat in a cooling system can become slow to react or stick in the open or closed position as it ages.
 This can cause issues like slow warm-up or rapid overheating.
 Before assuming the thermostat is the problem, check the coolant level and ensure there are no airlocks.
 If the engine takes a long time to warm up or the temperature gauge is inaccurate, the thermostat may be stuck open or missing.
 If the engine runs hot and the radiator top hose is not hot, the thermostat is likely stuck closed and needs replacing.
 To test the thermostat, start the engine and monitor the temperature of the radiator top hose.
 If it remains cold and then quickly warms up, the thermostat is working.
 If not, remove and test the thermostat by heating it in water.
 If it fails or sticks, replace it.
 Use a new O-ring and tighten the cover nut/bolt to the specified torque when refitting.
 Refill the cooling system.

-• Q: How to replace a coolant temperature sensor on Toyota Echo and Toyota Yaris?
+• Q: How to replace a coolant temperature sensor on Toyota Echo?

 A: To replace a coolant temperature sensor, start by allowing the engine to cool down and then slowly remove the radiator cap to release the pressure in the cooling system.
 If a new sensor is being fitted, there is no need to drain the system, but if the sensor will be left out for some time, a plug should be inserted to prevent coolant loss.
 Disconnect the sensor wiring plug and unscrew the sensor, making sure to recover the O-ring seal if applicable.
 When refitting, tighten the sensor securely and ensure the connector seal is in place before connecting the wiring.
 Finally, refill or top-up the cooling system as needed.
 It is important to note that all models have a temperature display warning light, with blue indicating a cold engine and red indicating a hot engine.